schoon3r/schoon3r.github.io/Devel.md

 title: DEVEL
 description: by Hack The Box
 ---

 <h3 align="center">
-This is quick walkthrough on how I've managed to root the retired devel machine from HTB
+This is quick walkthrough on how I've managed to root the retired devel machine from HTB.
+It's a Windows 7 machine that has an unpatched vulnerability.
 </h3>

+`Web Fuzzing`
+`XXE`
+`Linux`
+`Web`
+`Python`
+`Source Code Review`
+`Sudo Exploitation`

 ## Enumeration